Sorry, you need to enable JavaScript to visit this website.

 The Law on Youth, in its Article 8 Active Youth Participation Principle contains the main concept related to youth participation which captures distinctive understanding and aspects of youth participation in Serbia.

-Young people of age (after turning 18) and working ability of the Republic of Serbia can become members of political parties, in accordance with the Law on political parties (Zakon o političkim strankama).
+Citizens of the Republic of Serbia may become members of political parties upon reaching the legally prescribed age of 18, in accordance with the Law on political parties (Zakon o političkim strankama).

 Youth parliament in the Republic of Serbia does not exist while Youth Council is established by the Law on Youth (Zakon o mladima).